algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Technical-Specifications/technical-Specification.md

 print(c)
 ```

-## c.
-Release / Roll-out and Deployment Plan
+## Release / Roll-out and Deployment Plan

 **HARFANG3D** wants to release the product as soon as possible.

-# 3. New FABGen architecture with F#
+# New FABGen architecture with F#

 FABGen had already a specific architecture for files and folders, so you must follow the pattern.